The North’s Urban Sauna Revival

 John Pederson (aka JP) is the creator of ...

-He is currently the Community Manager of Capella Tower downtown Minneapolis, just a few blocks from where he learned the trade as one of the first Community Managers at CoCo Coworking and Collaborative Space.
+He is the Community Manager of Capella Tower downtown Minneapolis, just a few blocks from where he learned the trade as one of the first Community Managers at CoCo Coworking and Collaborative Space.

-He trained as a journalist by producing programs for NPR’s “Wait, Wait, Don’t Tell Me!” and “To the Best of Our Knowledge” before moving to Indonesia to start the country’s first student-run radio station as a Fulbright fellow in Sumatra.
+John trained as a journalist by producing programs for NPR’s “Wait, Wait, Don’t Tell Me!” and “To the Best of Our Knowledge” before moving to Indonesia to start the country’s first student-run radio station as a Fulbright scholar in Sumatra.
 When he’s not at Capella Tower or in the sauna, he’s heating things up on the dance floor as a DJ and organizer of The Dance Shanty.

 Yoga Instructor, margieweaver.com